smizell/hyperdescribe/hyperdescribe-draft.md

 #### `rel`

-The `rel` property specifies the link relation for the resource object.
-This is optional.
+The `rel` property specifies the link relations for the resource object.
+This is an array and is optional.

 #### `url`